wispcompute/wisp-go-sdk/docs/ApiAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiProjectCreateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiApiProjectDestroyRequest struct via the builder pattern

 ### Return type